lmullen/lincolnmullen.com/content/courses/capitalism.2020/index.md

 Darren Dochuk, *Anointed with Oil: How Christianity and Crude Made Modern America* (New York: Basic Books, 2019).

 Amanda J. Baugh, *God and the Green Divide: Religious Environmentalism in Black and White* (Oakland: University of California Press, 2017), ch.
-1.
+1. [Available via GMU Library catalog.]

 Suggested readings: